 - Improved audit trail: With keys, no record is kept of who came and went through each door, and when.
 Intrusion detection and surveillance systems may provide some idea, but not as simple, or in as much detail.

 - With keys, in many facilities, staff must manually lock and unlock doors at the beginning and end of the business.
 This requires time and introduces the risk of forgetting or not properly locking a door.
 Doors controlled by an access control system, whether controlled by a card reader or not, maybe automatically unlocked in the morning and locked at night on a schedule or when the intrusion detection system is disarmed and rearmed.

 After answering the why, the second question when planning an access control deployment is what.
 What assets are to be secured?
 Doors which are infrequently used, or by a very limited number of staff, such as closets, typical non-critical offices, and mechanical spaces, typically are not worth the expense of adding access control, unless a legitimate risk to high-value assets is expected

 Typically, exterior doors are the first thing to be secured.

-This simplifies access to the building, so staff do not need keys, while keeping unauthorized persons out of all entrances except those intended.
+This simplifies access to the building, so staff does not need keys while keeping unauthorized persons out of all entrances except those intended.
 Visitors may be directed to a particular entrance where staff can receive them.